Pineconium/ShillingLang/Start.md

     "Item 1", "Item 2"
 ];
 ```
 There are also 'Global', and 'Local' variables in Shilling, Global variables are declared outside of any blueprint, and can be accessed and modified from any blueprint, and from any file if you 'imported' the file using `#~imp`.
 Local variables are declared inside of a blueprint, and can only be accessed from inside that blueprint.
-For example, if you have a variable called "Banana" inside of a blueprint called "Orange", Orange will be able to access Banana's data, but another blueprint, lets call it 'Cherry', will not.
+For example, if you have a variable called "Banana" inside of a blueprint called "Orange", Orange will be able to access Banana's data, but another blueprint, let's call it 'Cherry', will not.

-You can also create temporary variables, by adding `@temp` to the variables declarition.
+You can also create temporary variables, by adding `@temp` to the variables declaration.
 ```
 @temp vars TempVar = "This will only be appear until I retire it."
 ```